Aftermath (2016 TV series)

-Aftermath is a Canadian television drama series.
+Aftermath is a Canadian science fiction drama television series.
 The first season, consisting of 13 episodes, aired initially in September 2016 on Syfy in the United States and on Space in Canada.
 On January 12, 2017, Syfy and Space canceled the show after one season.

 Plot

 The series is centered on the Copeland family, a couple and their three young adult children, who struggle to survive as natural disasters, followed by the rise of supernatural beings, bring civilization to an end.
 The Copelands begin their journey in North Pasco, Washington and head towards Yakima in an RV, looking to survive such events as disastrous weather, unscrupulous humans, and supernatural freaks roaming the area.